epicoon/lx-doc/README.md

 ## Service `lx-doc` for lx-platform

-It contains the module for application package code documentation visualization.<br>
+It contains the plugin for application package code documentation visualization.<br>
 You can add a route in the application configuration:
 ```yaml
   routes: